-Emerging analytics technologies add to video's functionalities, with artificial intelligence (AI)-powered systems, for example, able to recognize humans, vehicles, objects and events, then generate alarms that allow users to respond quickly to potential threats.
+Emerging analytics technologies add to video's functionalities, with artificial intelligence (Al)-powered systems, for example, able to recognize humans, vehicles, objects and events, then generate alarms that allow users to respond quickly to potential threats.
 This automation can help to reduce human error resulting from surveillance fatigue, improving alarm accuracy and response.
-(Privacy guidance specifically related to the use of analytics will be addressed in a future update to this document.)

 Given the nature of video surveillance, concerns about potential misuse and invasions of privacy are understandable, and there have, unfortunately, been cases in which a lack of proper controls has led to privacy violations.
-The Security Industry Association (SIA) Data Privacy Advisory Board has produced this Code of Practice for Video Surveillance ("Code") based on common privacy and security principles to provide manufacturers, integrators and end users with guidance that can be used to inform their development of sound policies and practices that mitigate privacy risks while leveraging the power of video technology
+The Security Industry Association (SIA) Data Privacy Advisory Board has produced this Code of Practice for Video Surveillance ("Code") based on common privacy and security principles to provide manufacturers, integrators and end users with guidance that can be used to inform their development of sound policies and practices that mitigate privacy risks while leveraging the power of video technology.